All Episodes

 I never hear anybody say, you know, that's a bad tactic.

-They they shouldn't be doing this.
+They shouldn't be doing this.

-They're they're only hurting their cause.
+They're only hurting their cause.

-Because what is real versus what is phony is on display here.
+No, it's proving to be just the opposite because what is real versus what is phony is on display here.

-Jason, in Philadelphia, I'm glad you called, sir.
+Jason in Philadelphia, I'm glad you called, sir.

 Great to have you on the EIB network.

-Thank you very much for being such a patriot.
+Rush, 20-year listener, thank you very much for being such a patriot.

 I appreciate it.